A memoir of exile and rebellion—

 When I finally found him at Central Library,

-I convinced him to let me take him to Providence
+I convinced him to let me take him to the hospital.

-ward.
-When I visited him, my brother didn't even
+When I visited him, my brother didn't understand why

 After a week, the hospital released him back onto the